rachita7/Calmify-IEEE-Hackathon-2021-/README.md

 # Calmify-IEEE-Hackathon-2021

+## Winner:
+Best Women in Tech Hack at iNTUition v7.0

 ## Inspiration:
 Mental health of people was severely affected during circuit-breaker period as many people were forced to stay away from their friends and family.